ovh/docs/pages/platform/data-processing/faq/guide.en-gb.md

 A big data cluster allows massive data storage and is equipped with a suite of tools (Apache Hadoop) to extract useful information.
 <br>A big data cluster often has fixed resources (power and storage).
 They are for example very useful for Business Intelligence (financial reporting etc).
-<br>Data Processing (Apache Spark), is often included in a big data cluster.
-But with technical limitations in terms of physical resources.
+<br>Data Processing (Apache Spark) is often included in a big data cluster but with technical limitations in terms of physical resources.
 For example, it is impossible to run parallel computing tasks.
 <br>OVhcloud Data Processing solves this problem by offering you Data Processing "as a Service".
 <br>Extracting text from videos, mathematical calculations, cleaning tabular data, ... launch dozens of tasks in parallel, OVHcloud takes care of the infrastructure